dcunited001/dcunited001.github.io/_posts/2016-04-27-lambda-fu-powerup-spectra-graphics-with-swift.md

 pipelines.
 This means being able to take various meshes and processing their vertices and surfaces in various ways.
 I envisioned many creative uses of graphics techniques using the primitives found in Metal.
-I unintentionally used a compute shader to create what is known as a tessellation shader in OpenGL.
+I unknowingly used a compute shader to create what is known as a tessellation shader in OpenGL.
 I constantly found myself reinventing known techniques in graphics.